gomorpheus/morpheus-docs/getting_started/installation/distributed/3node/3node.rst

 Recovery
 ^^^^^^^^

 If a node happens to crash most of the time |morpheus| will start upon boot of the server and the services will self-recover.
-However, there can be cases where RabbitMQ and Elasticsearch are unable to recover in a clean fashion and it require minor manual intervention.
+However, there can be cases where RabbitMQ and Elasticsearch are unable to recover in a clean fashion and require minor manual intervention.
 Regardless, it is considered best practice when recovering a restart to perform some manual health checks.

 .. code-block:: bash